-- B. Applicant's Briefing Session.
-Development teams are encouraged to work with the City of Kenmore's main contacts on this RFP, Stephanie Lucash (slucash@kenmorewa.gov) and Bryan Hampson (bhampson@kenmorewa.gov), as questions arise.
-There will be an Applicant's Briefing Session on the project held virtually via Microsoft Teams on Tuesday, March 8, 2022 from 1-2pm.
-Any party considering submittal of a proposal should strongly consider attending this meeting.
-Following a brief introduction, City and ARCH representatives will be available to answer questions about the development requirements. - C. Submittal of All Required Materials.
-Emailed proposals must be received no later than April 22, 2022 at 5pm by the Kenmore City Clerk at bids@kenmorewa.gov.
-Mailed, overnighted or messengered proposals must be received by 5pm on April 22, 2022 at City of Kenmore, Attn: City Clerk, 18120 68th Ave.
-NE, Kenmore, WA 98028. - D. City Review of RFP Submittals.
+- C. Submittal of All Required Materials.
+Emailed proposals must be received no later than October 6, 2023 at 5 P.M. by the Kenmore City Clerk at bids@kenmorewa.gov. - D. City Review of RFP Submittals.
 The City of Kenmore will conduct its own review and selection of a developer for this project and ensure that all phases of the project adequately respond to the design considerations and other objectives stated in this RFP, including the selection criteria listed in Section VI of this RFP.
 An Affordable Housing Working Group consisting of City staff and representatives from ARCH will serve as the review committee and will review all of the applications.
 The group will determine which applicant(s) will be invited to individual interviews to provide more detailed information on their proposals.
 Following interviews, the review committee will make a recommendation to the City Council.
-The City Council will have final authority over the selection of the successful proposal. - E. Purchase and Sale Agreement and Development Agreement.
-After approval by the City Council, the selected applicant will work with City staff on drafting both a Purchase and Sale Agreement and a Development Agreement.
+The City Council will have final authority over the selection of the successful proposal. - E. Purchase and Sale Agreement or Lease Agreement and Development Agreement.
+After approval by the City Council, the selected applicant(s) will work with City staff on drafting both a Purchase and Sale Agreement or Lease Agreement and a Development Agreement.
 The Agreements will include details such as development commitments and timelines for construction.
 The Development Agreement, which is authorized by RCW 36.70B.170, will be processed in accordance with Chapter 18.110 of the Kenmore Municipal Code.
-Chapter 18.110 DEVELOPMENT AGREEMENTS (codepublishing.com) The Development Agreement will include any need for deviations from current zoning to allow for additional density, reduce the number of required parking spaces, and/or any other considerations needed for the project.
+Chapter 18.110 DEVELOPMENT AGREEMENTS (codepublishing.com).
+The Development

+Agreement will include any need for deviations from current zoning to allow for additional density, reduce the number of required parking spaces, and/or any other considerations needed for the project.
 The Development Agreement will be processed concurrently with the building and engineering permit(s).